Transitional arrangements - Remutaka name change

 The project originated at a ceremony that was held at Summit in July 2002.
 Two events were being celebrated: Historic Places Trust registration of the railway formation between Kaitoke and Cross Creek; and the Rail Heritage Trust of New Zealand award for restoration of two bridges on the route.
 Bob Stott, Editor of Rails magazine, commented that the formation was like 'a well-tended grave' and suggested that a railway of some shape or form ought to be reinstated.

-The Wellington Regional Council's Landcare Committee invited rail heritage groups to explore how a tourist heritage railway might be reinstated on the historic Rimutaka Incline railway formation.
-In August 2002 the Rimutaka Incline Railway Steering Committee was formed to coordinate the project, drawing members from established rail heritage groups and the Upper Hutt City Council.
+The Wellington Regional Council's Landcare Committee invited rail heritage groups to explore how a tourist heritage railway might be reinstated on the historic Remutaka Incline railway formation.
+In August 2002 the Remutaka Incline Railway Steering Committee was formed to coordinate the project, drawing members from established rail heritage groups and the Upper Hutt City Council.

 The following annual reports and accounts are available: